Medically reviewed by Vicky Davis, FNP

 Simple things like eating heart-healthy foods, avoiding nicotine and reducing your salt intake can have a major impact on your sexual performance.
 We’ve talked about these techniques in detail in our guide to improving blood flow during sex.

 Limit your alcohol consumption.
 Alcohol is closely linked with many forms of sexual dysfunction, including erectile dysfunction and low sexual desire.
 If you’d like to enjoy round two as soon as possible, it’s best to avoid drinking excessively.

 Try new sex positions, scenarios and fantasies.
 Optimal sexual performance is all about stimulation and arousal.
 After you finish round one, try new forms of foreplay or sexual positions to make you feel aroused, excited and ready to go.

-So, it’s perfectly normal to lose interest in sex and have difficulty getting an erection right after you orgasm and ejaculate.
+It’s perfectly normal to lose interest in sex and have difficulty getting or maintaining an erection right after you reach orgasm and ejaculate.

 The refractory period varies from one man to another, meaning it might take anywhere from a few minutes to several hours for you to recover after sex.
-If you’re in your 40s, 50s or older, it may even take the better part of one day before you feel ready to have sex again.
+If you’re in your 40s, 50s or older, it might even take the better part of one day before you’re ready to have sex again.

 While there are no FDA-approved treatment options specifically for reducing a long refractory period, ED medications like sildenafil and tadalafil do show potential.